Wolox/netcore-bootstrap/README.md

         .AddDefaultTokenProviders();
 ```

-Also in this method you can set de login and access denied path:
+Also in this method you can set the login and access denied path:

 ```bash
 services.ConfigureApplicationCookie(options => {